Dr Pete Jordan

 BEng (QUT), PhD (Cornell), MDiv (Duke), PhD (Queensland)

-Pete holds PhDs in physiology, biophysics, and systems biology from Cornell University, and in religious studies from the University of Queensland.
-His research focuses on how Christians make sense of and relate to cultural practices and pursuits (such as science) from the early modern period to the present.
-He is the author of Naturalism in the Christian Imagination: Providence and Causality in Early Modern England (Cambridge University Press), and has published articles in The Journal of Religion, Zygon, Theology and Science, Science and Christian Belief, and elsewhere.
+Pete holds a PhD in physiology, biophysics, and systems biology from Cornell University, and a PhD in religious studies from the University of Queensland.
+His research focuses on how Christians make sense of and relate to cultural practices and pursuits like science, from the early modern period to the present.
+He is the author of Naturalism in the Christian Imagination: Providence and Causality in Early Modern England(Cambridge University Press), and has published articles in The Journal of Religion, Zygon, Theology and Science, Science and Christian Belief, and elsewhere.

 Pete is a Fellow of the Royal Historical Society and of the International Society for Science and Religion.